Support Success Stories

 Analysis – The application makes heavy use of the data type complex_t

-and micro-benchmarks showed that some computation could be improved by separating the complex number into real and imaginary part explicitly and store them in seperate arrays.
+and micro-benchmarks showed that some computation could be improved by separating the complex number into real and imaginary part explicitly and store them in separate arrays.
 The code review inspired the scientist to look more closely at the integral operator.
 Through the application of the Fast Fourier Transform (FFT), the numerical effort can be reduced from N^2 \rightarrow N \log N .

 Support – We assisted in improving vectorization and function inlining by the compiler as well as insights that influenced the application of FFTs.